Host

 Heather Simonsen: Well, I can tell, you know?
 I mean, you can tell that it's just such a passion and so important to you and your team, and, frankly, to cancer research.
 When you think about these brilliant students, truly, who have some obstacles to face, to be able to, you know, really dive in and learn about science and learn if this is, you know, the path they want to go.
 Who knows what kind of discoveries they'll make for cancer?

 Don Ayer: Sure, that's absolutely true.
-You know, you mentioned our goal of achieving a cancer-free frontier, and training the next generation of cancer researchers is the key to that.
+You know, you mentioned our goal of achieving a [future free from cancer], and training the next generation of cancer researchers is the key to that.
 People exit the sort of cancer research workforce all the time.
 So, we need to keep a strong pipeline of investigators, of young scientists, young learners, filling in that pipeline from the bottom.
 And, you know, I think the data shows that the more diverse workforce you have, the better it is for creativity, for innovation, for discovery.
 I think the data also shows that patients from underrepresented groups actually receive much better clinical care if they're actually treated by a patient that's so much of them demographically, racially and ethnically.

 Heather Simonsen: Yeah.
 So in other words, having people in these positions as clinicians, scientists.
 For the younger generation, like thinking forward, having somebody in this position who looks like you, is so important, is that right?